 Withdrawal and Termination of Membership

-2.11 Resignation – A Member may resign by delivering written notice of such resignation to the Secretary or the Head Office of Swim PEI, and such resignation shall take effect upon delivery.
+2.11 Resignation – A Member may resign by delivering written notice of such resignation to the Secretary or the Head Office of Swim PEI, and such resignation shall take effect upon approval of the Board.

 2.12 Arrears – A Member shall be suspended and subject to expulsion from Swim PEI, by way of ordinary resolution of the Board of the Directors, for failing to pay membership dues or money owed to Swim PEI by the deadline dates prescribed by Swim PEI or otherwise fails to comply with all other registration policies of Swim PEI.

-2.13 Discipline – In addition to expulsion for failure to pay membership dues, a Member may be suspended or expelled from Swim PEI in accordance with Swim PEI`s policies and procedures relating to discipline of Members.
+2.13 Discipline –, a Member may be suspended or expelled from Swim PEI in accordance with Swim PEI`s and SNC’s policies and procedures.

-2.14 Removal – A Member may be removed by special resolution of the voting Members present at an Annual General Meeting or Special Members’ Meeting, provided the Member has been given fourteen (14) days written notice and the opportunity to be present and to be heard at such a meeting.
+2.14 Appeal – a member who is affected by a decision of Swim PEI may appeal that decision in accordance with the Appeals Policy.

 Good Standing